 Universal Studios

-It’s a world-class theme park and especially great for when you are visiting Singapore with kids.
+It’s a world-class theme park and especially great for anyone visiting Singapore with kids.

 Singapore Flyer